 In the UK, we have been supporting organisations with their interim needs for many years and have developed a successful approach to meeting your hiring requirements.

 Once you’ve shared your brief, we commit to giving you a candidate shortlist within 48 hours.
 All the profiles will be people we have met, interviewed and often placed in previous interim assignments.
 The recruitment process is a lot quicker than for permanent roles and is generally one, or at the most, two stages.

 When you select the best interim manager for your requirement, we initiate our compliance process.
 We have compliance managers who work closely with the candidate to make sure their documents are all in order before they start.
 We then set them up on our timesheet system and you simply approve their weekly timesheets.

 How interim managers in the UK are paid

-Interim managers that we work with are paid on a daily rate for their expertise.
-For the duration of the contract we pay them directly and you receive a monthly or weekly invoice which includes their day rate and our fee.
-We have a large network of candidates on between £150 and £1,500 a day.
+Interim managers that we work with are paid at a daily rate for their expertise.
+For the duration of the contract, we pay them directly and you receive a monthly or weekly invoice which includes their day rate and our fee.
+We have a large network of candidates between £150 and £1,500 a day.